 Additional Editorial Review By: Matthew Aragon

 If you could take a pill that would, in a matter of minutes, fill you with empathy, love, and meaning, would you take it?
 MDMA—often called “ecstasy,” or “molly”—is a popular club drug, famous for inspiring feelings of openness, positivity, and connection, although it also mandates some harm reduction tactics to negate or mitigate any side effects.
-But, while raves and music festivals have given the drug its party-animal reputation, there’s far more to this controversial compound than recreation.
+Raves and music festivals have given the drug its party-animal reputation, but there’s far more to this controversial compound than recreation.
 If research continues, MDMA may be one of the first new therapies for post-traumatic stress to enter the market in over 18 years.

 A Brief History of MDMA

 MDMA is one of the most famous club drugs around, yet its notoriety in the party scene is relatively new.
 It was first synthesized by German chemists in 1912 as an experimental medicine to control bleeding.
 In 1914 it was patented by the pharmaceutical company Merck.
 But, it wasn’t until the late 1970s that scientists began publishing the first reports on the effects of MDMA in humans.
 They found that the MDMA can inspire intense emotional experiences, and the drug quickly became a compound of interest to psychotherapists.
 A small circle of professionals began experimenting with and distributing the compound.